robrene/uu-apa-ass1/README.md

 ## Language features
 ### Structures
-The input file consists of one or more procedures along with any number of global variable names.
+The input file consists of an optional comma-separated list of global variable names, an optional list of procedures and a mandatory program statement.
+See the example down below for a closer look at the syntax.

+Prog := `[<Name>] begin [<Proc>] <Stmt> end`

 Procedures contain a comma-separated list of *value* variable names and a list of *result* variable names.
 The keywords `val` and `res` can be omitted in the case of an empty list.